 Health & Wellness

 Cuddles can be one of the most common love languages between a pet parent and their best friend.
 Think about it, how often do you snuggle with your good boy or girl?
 So, it’s completely understandable to be startled if you feel a new lump or bump during your daily cuddles — especially as some growths can be a sign of skin cancer.
-The Dig spoke with Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, to learn more skin cancer and what different lumps mean.
+The Dig spoke with Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, to learn more about skin cancer and what different lumps mean.

 According to Dr. McCullough, several types of skin cancers can affect dogs: "Skin cancer in dogs has many causes, including genetics, hormones, viruses and unknown causes."